 DNS AAAA record maps a domain to an IPv6 address.
 “A record” stands for “address record” whereas an IPv4 address is 32 bits long.
 So the difference between A record and AAA Record is that AAAA record is 4 times bigger than A record.
 AAAA records holds IPv6 address.
 You can have both IPv6 and IPv4 addresses.
 To do that, you have to set both A and AAAA record.

 In order for people to access your domain name with IPv6, your domain name needs to have a correct AAAA record.

 You may be seeing IPv6 addresses much less frequently.
 But IPv4 addresses are running out.
 For this reason, IPv6 addresses, which are much more numerous (because of 128 bits in length), are being used.
 There are even sites that only supports IPv6!

 DNS AAAA record must have a valid IPv6 addresses.
 Usually, domains have only one IPv6 address in their AAAA records.
 But it can be more than one to provide redundancy.

 Pretty Simple.
-Use our free and online DNS AAAA Record lookup tool.
+Use our free DNS AAAA Record lookup tool online.
 Write your domain on the form at top of the page.

 if you are using a Linux or an OS X operating system, open terminal and type dig -t aaaa yourdomain.com.
 If your domain has a valid A record, it would look like that: